subramanikavitha/Python-Project/README.md

 # Python-Project
-Computer science QUIZ game project
+Computer knowledge QUIZ game project
-This is a Python-based computer science-based quiz game that uses the Open Trivia API to generate questions, an options for the player to answer.
+This is a Python-based computer knowledge-based quiz game that uses the Open Trivia API to generate questions, and options for the player to answer.
 The game uses a simple graphical user interface (GUI) created with the Tkinter library.

 Installation To run the game, you will need to have Python 3 installed on your computer.
 You can download Python 3 from the official website at https://www.python.org/downloads/.